 The answer is no, delta-8 and delta-10 are not considered weed, although they are very similar.
 Weed produces delta-9 THC, which is classified as a schedule I drug.
 Delta-8 and delta-10 products have less than 0.03% of delta-9 THC.
 Therefore, delta-8 and delta-10 are considered hemp-derived extracts.

-The name Delta-8 comes from the location of the double in the THC’s chemical composition.
-Delta-8’s double bond is located in the eighth carbon atom; while the double bond in Delta-9 is located in the ninth carbon, and Delta-10 is in the 10th carbon.
+The name delta-8 comes from the location of the double in the THC’s chemical composition.
+Delta-8’s double bond is located in the eighth carbon atom; while the double bond in delta-9 is located in the ninth carbon, and delta-10 is in the tenth carbon.

 This small chemical difference produces a different type of high for its users.
-Unlike CBD, Delta-8 is psychoactive, which means it can get you high.
-Although it’s not as potent as Delta-9 THC (weed) it can still pack a punch.
-It’s been often stated that if weed takes you two hits to get you high, Delta-8 will take you three.
+Unlike CBD, delta-8 is psychoactive, which means it can get you high.
+Although it’s not as potent as delta-9 THC (weed) it can still pack a punch.
+It’s been often stated that if weed takes a consumer two hits to get high, delta-8 will take three.

 This type of THC is fairly new to the cannabis industry because it exists in small batches within the hemp plant.
 Also, the type of high it produces depends on how you consume it and with what added terpenes and flavonoids.
 However, when THC is combined with flavonoids and terpenes it is known to cause an entourage effect.
 This is a stimulation of natural cannabinoids found in hemp that are thought to enhance the high from THC.

 The type of high that delta-10 is associated with is more of a sativa high.
 Sativa is known to cause a more euphoric and energetic type of high.
 This means you’ll feel more of a head high vs. a body type of high.
 However, if you encounter an indica-dominant strain, you might feel a euphoric, body high; this type of high is usually associated with a Hybrid strain.